felhenao/Memory-Game-jQuery/README.md

-# Change-Calculator
+# Short term memory game
-This app could be used in a cash register.
-When the item price is inputted, along with the bill used to pay, this calculator outputs the exact amount of bills and coins needed to make change.
+This game works by flashing (changing color) briefly some of the boxes from the grid then the grid rotates (to add difficulty).
+The player has to remember which boxes were flashed to then click on them.

 ## Landing page
 <img src="./images/landing.png" />